 To gather and spare can last long.
 [Oa 193]

-Wild and weird counsel" may be inspected, for wild-looking sayings can contain much heart-warming counsel, and useful counsel too.
+Seemingly wild and weird counsel may be inspected, for wild-looking sayings can contain much heart-warming counsel, and useful counsel too.

 Maxims and bon mots are often used to steer enterprises.